Dustyroom/flat-kit-doc/index.md

 #### Q. I get 'URP/Water/Editor/WaterEditor.cs(6,29): error CS0234 ...' error.
 What should I do?
 > **A.** Please import PostPtocessing v.2 into the project using the Package Manager.
 It's a temporary issue on our side, will be fixed in the next update.

-#### Q. I get OutputAlpha error.
-What should I do?
-> **A.** Please, update Universal RP to 8.2 and/or update Unity to v.
-2020.1.
-This issue will be fixed in the coming update.

 #### Q. There are missing scripts in some demo scenes on the main camera in URP.
 > **A.** This is an old one, so if you see the missing scripts, please update to the newer version of Flat Kit.
 In Built-In RP our demo scenes use Unity’s PostProcessing Stack V2.
 It is not required if you are not using the demo scenes.